YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

    Not enough random bytes available.
 Please do some other work to give the OS a chance to collect more entropy!
 (Need 280 more bytes)
    ......+++++
    ..+++++
-   gpg: /home/gtmuser/.helengnupg/trustdb.gpg: trustdb created
+   gpg: /home/gtmuser/.marygnupg/trustdb.gpg: trustdb created
    gpg: key A863791B marked as ultimately trusted public and secret key created and signed.

    gpg: checking the trustdb
    gpg: 3 marginal(s) needed, 1 complete(s) needed, PGP trust model
    gpg: depth: 0  valid:   1  signed:   0  trust: 0-, 0q, 0n, 0m, 0f, 1u
-   pub   2048R/A863791B 2014-12-05
+   pub   2048R/A863791B 2018-01-22
    Key fingerprint = 983C C19C 26F4 4188 FDEB  F20B DD6A 26FA A863 791B
-   uid                  Helen Keymaster (Demo for GT.M Workshop) <helen.keymaster@gt.m>
+   uid                  Mary Keymaster (Demo for Acculturation) <mary.keymaster@yottadb>

    Note that this key cannot be used for encryption.
-You may want to use the command "--edit-key" to generate a subkey for this purpose. gtmuser@philadelphia:~$ gpg --edit-key helen.keymaster@gt.m gpg (GnuPG) 1.4.16; Copyright (C) 2013 Free Software Foundation, Inc.
+You may want to use the command "--edit-key" to generate a subkey for this purpose. gtmuser@philadelphia:~$ gpg --edit-key mary.keymaster@yottadb gpg (GnuPG) 1.4.16; Copyright (C) 2013 Free Software Foundation, Inc.
    This is free software: you are free to change and redistribute it.
    There is NO WARRANTY, to the extent permitted by law.

    Secret key is available.

-   pub  2048R/A863791B  created: 2014-12-05  expires: never       usage: SC
+   pub  2048R/A863791B  created: 2018-01-22  expires: never       usage: SC
    trust: ultimate      validity: ultimate
    [ultimate] (1).
-Helen Keymaster (Demo for GT.M Workshop) <helen.keymaster@gt.m>
+Mary Keymaster (Demo for Acculturation) <mary.keymaster@yottadb>

    gpg> addkey
    Key is protected.

    You need a passphrase to unlock the secret key for
-   user: "Helen Keymaster (Demo for GT.M Workshop) <helen.keymaster@gt.m>" 2048-bit RSA key, ID A863791B, created 2014-12-05
+   user: "Mary Keymaster (Demo for Acculturation) <mary.keymaster@yottadb>" 2048-bit RSA key, ID A863791B, created 2018-01-22

    Please select what kind of key you want:
       (3) DSA (sign only)